CHRIS-TOWN CENTER

 Phoenix, Arizona

 Arizona's first fully-enclosed shopping center was built on an 86-acre tract, located 3 miles north of downtown Phoenix.
-CHRIS-TOWN CENTER was so named because the land it occupied had been owned by Chris Harri, a Swiss-born farmer.
+CHRIS-TOWN CENTER named was after Chris Harri, who had maintained a farm on the property for several years.

-The mall, designed by Welton Becket & Associates of Los Angeles and the Friedman & Jobush firm of Tucson, was developed by the Phoenix-based Del E. Webb Corporation.
-The complex encompassed over 600,000 leasable square feet on a single retail level.
-A small upper floor Mezzanine housed 10,000 square feet of office space and a 300-seat Community Auditorium.
+The mall was designed by Welton Becket & Associates of Los Angeles and the Friedman & Jobush firm of Tucson.
+It was developed by the Phoenix-based Del E. Webb Corporation.
+In its original state, the complex encompassed over 600,000 leasable square feet on a single level.
+A small Mezzanine housed 10,000 square feet of office space and a 300-seat Community Auditorium.
 The parking area had space for over 5,300 cars.

 Charter tenants included Walgreen Drug, Hanny's men's wear, Guggy's Coffee Shop, Lerner Shops ladies' wear, Singer Sewing Center, Holiday Shoes, and S.S.
 Kresge and F.W.
 Woolworth 5 & 10s.
 A rear parking area Convenience Center included an El Rancho Market grocery store.

 An outparcel Piccadilly Cafeteria was added to the northeast corner of the mall site in the mid-1960s.
 It was joined by the National General Corporation Fox Chris-Town Theatre, which was a southwest parking area outparcel.
-The single-screen venue showed its first feature February 8, 1967.
+This single-screen venue showed a first feature on February 8, 1967.
 It was renovated and re-opened, as the Fox Chris-Town 2, on December 25, 1970.

 In 1966, Korricks was rebranded as a Los Angles-based The Broadway.
 As part of the transition, its floor area was enlarged to 149,100 square feet.
 Later in the decade, the existing Penney's was expanded into a 3-level (191,000 square foot) full-line store.

-In the early '70s, a mega mall was built in the vicinity of CHRIS-TOWN.
+A mega-sized mall was built in the vicinity of CHRIS-TOWN in the early '70s.
 METROCENTER {4 miles northwest, in Phoenix} opened in October 1973.
-As a reaction, CHRIS-TOWN underwent a renovation and expansion.
+As a reaction, CHRIS-TOWN underwent a major renovation and expansion.

 A corridor was cut though existing store space adjacent to S.S.
 Kresge, which connected into a new Southeast Wing.
-The mall's second theatrical venue, the United Artists Chris-Town Cinema 6, was installed in its Upper Level.
-The new theater showed its first features on April 4, 1974.
+The mall's second theatrical venue, the United Artists Chris-Town Cinema 6, was installed in the Upper Level.
+The new theater showed first features on April 4, 1974.

-On the periphery of the mall, the twin-plex movie house was expanded into the Mann Theatres Christown 5, which made its debut December 22, 1976.
-The venue was later reconfigured as the Harkins Christown 11, which was dedicated November 22, 1996.
+On the periphery of the mall, the twin-plex movie house was expanded into the Mann Theatres Christown 5, which debuted on December 22, 1976.
+The venue was later reconfigured as the Harkins Christown 11, which was dedicated on November 22, 1996.

 Meanwhile, the CHRIS-TOWN Woolworth had closed in 1974.
 A mall corridor was built through its space which connected into a Southwest Wing.
-This addition was anchored by a 2-level (149,800 square foot), Los Angeles-based Bullock's, which held its grand opening on November 14, 1977.
+This addition was anchored by a 2-level (149,800 square foot), Los Angeles-based Bullock's.
+A grand opening was held on November 14, 1977.

 The completion of PARADISE VALLEY MALL {8 miles northeast, in Phoenix}, in 1979, put the hurt on CHRIS-TOWN.
 This resulted in a general decline of the mall during the 1980s and '90s, with several long-time tenants vacating the center.

 J.C.
 Penney moved to METROCENTER in 1997.
 Its former CHRIS-TOWN store sat vacant until it was bulldozed and replaced by a 1-level (137,000 square foot) Costco.
-This store held its grand opening in November 2002.
-Montgomery Ward went bust in March 2001.
-Its space was divided into four stores.
+This store began business in November 2002.
+The Montgomery Ward chain crashed and burned in March 2001.
+Its CHRIS-TOWN space was divided into four stores.
 One of these, a 1-level (30,000 square foot) Ross Dress For Less, opened in November 2002.

 The shopping complex was renamed PHOENIX SPECTRUM MALL on November 19, 2001.
 Its Wal-Mart was expanded into a (251,300 square foot) SuperCenter in 2003.
 In March 2004, the mall was sold to a joint venture of Beachwood, Ohio-based Developers Diversified Realty and New York City-based Coventry Real Estate Advisors.
 The former owner, Phoenix-based Grossman Company Properties, retained a small ownership share.

 In October 2004, the Dillard's Clearance Center went dark.
-The building was not retenanted, but was demolished as part of a demalling project, which got underway in mid-2005.
+The building was not retenanted, but demolished as part of a demalling.
+This project got underway in mid-2005.
 Nearly half of the 1,145,000 square foot shopping center was razed and replaced by new stores and services.
-The Harkins Christown 14 multiplex, built on the site of the shuttered Cinema 6, showed its first features July 13, 2007.
+The Harkins Christown 14 multiplex, built on the site of the shuttered Cinema 6, showed first features on July 13, 2007.
 A 1-level (98,000 square foot) J.C.
-Penney was dedicated August 3, 2007, followed by a 1-level (173,900 square foot) SuperTarget, which held a soft opening on October 10th.
+Penney was dedicated on August 3, 2007, followed by a 1-level (173,900 square foot) SuperTarget, which held a soft opening on October 10th.

 Sources: